 Simply put, if you want to attract healthy people into your life.
 If you desire healthy friendships and relationships (i.e. lovers, family, co-workers, etc.) then you yourself need to be healthy.

 Remember people will treat you how you allow them to.
-This is usually a direct reflection of how you feel about and treat yourself.
+What you allow or tolerate is usually a direct reflection of how you feel about and treat yourself.
 When you value yourself and love yourself there is no way you would let someone treat you bad or disrespect you.

 If you take the time to work on yourself (self love/care) not only will you feel AMAZING but you will attract healthier people into your life and have deeper more meaningful relationships.

-Start today with focusing on yourself..look in your own mirror and decide what part of you is attracting toxic people.
+Start today with focusing on your own personal outlook by taking a peek in your own mirror and deciding what part of you is attracting toxic people.

 Remember, people will always show you who they are – believe them the first time.